Killing It: Season 1 (2022)

+Season 2 (2023)

 Reception

-On the review aggregator website Rotten Tomatoes, 89% of nine critics' reviews are positive, with an average rating of 6/10.
-Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on four critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, 90% of ten critics' reviews are positive, with an average rating of 6/10.
+The website's critics consensus reads, "Headlined by a fun rapport between Craig Robinson and Claudia O'Doherty, Killing It is a clever satire of a dog eat dog world."
+Metacritic, which uses a weighted average, assigned the first season a score of 70 out of 100, based on four critics, indicating "generally favorable reviews".